How I Work

 I go under the hood before I form strong opinions.

 That means testing things directly, understanding where capability is real, and separating signal from noise before making consequential calls.
-This is not hobbyism.
-It is leadership through understanding, because better technical depth leads to better judgment, better decisions, and better outcomes.
+Better technical depth leads to better judgment, better decisions, and better outcomes.
+The understanding is the leadership.

 Leadership is deployment